What can your

 Once a good momentum has been established, help the school to raise awareness within the wider school community with positive encouragement for walking, cycling or scooting.
 You could ask the headteacher to draw up a tailored action plan using the Clean Air Schools Framework.
 For schools in London you can access the London Schools Pollution Helpdesk free of charge, which gives expert advice over the phone.

-• Go for Gold in the TfL Stars programme in London or Modeshift Stars outside London - many councils have a dedicated officer who can help your school draw up a Travel Plan.
+• Go for Gold in the TfL Travel for Life programme in London or Modeshift Stars outside London - many councils have a dedicated officer who can help your school draw up a Travel Plan.

 • Campaign for a School Street if appropriate for your school.